waveform80/picamera/docs/recipes2.rst

-The ``bayer`` parameter of the :meth:`~picamera.camera.PiCamera.capture` method causes the raw Bayer data recorded by the camera's sensor to be output as part of the image metadata.
+The ``bayer`` parameter of the :meth:`~picamera.camera.PiCamera.capture` method causes the raw Bayer data recorded by the camera's sensor to be output as part of the image meta-data.

 .. note::